 Depending on future exploration, development, acquisition and divestiture plans, Canacol may require additional financing.
 The ability of Canacol to arrange any such financing in the future will depend in part upon the prevailing capital market conditions, risk associated with the international operations, as well as the business performance of Canacol.
 Periodic fluctuations in energy prices may affect lending policies of Canacol's lenders for new borrowings, if available.
 This in turn could limit growth prospects in the short run or may even require Canacol to dedicate cash flow, dispose of properties or raise new equity to continue operations under circumstances of declining energy prices, disappointing drilling results, or economic or political dislocation in foreign countries.
 There can be no assurance that Canacol will be successful in its efforts to arrange additional financing on terms satisfactory to Canacol.
-This may be further complicated by the limited market liquidity for shares of smaller companies, restricting access to some institutional investors.
 If additional financing is raised by the issuance of shares from treasury of Canacol, control of Canacol may change and Shareholders may suffer additional dilution.